 Dan Happe previews the FA Trophy tie – here

 The Club are pleased to launch the website for the International live-stream of Saturday’s FA Trophy Quarter Final tie with Gateshead.

 To subscribe to the stream, please visit: https://ozonelive.streamamg.com/ The stream, which is sponsored by Baskin Robbins, is priced at $9.99 (£7.12) and will be available to fans outside the UK.
 Football Association rules prohibit streaming of 3pm fixtures on a Saturday within the UK.

 All subscribers will be given an exclusive one use online Club Shop discount following the live stream, which will be sent via email no later than Tuesday February 27.

 However, tickets are still available for Saturday’s match and are currently on sale at half-price, so come on down and support the lads as they continue their quest to reach Wembley!

 Tickets are now on general sale and cane be purchased in person at the O’s ticket office on Oliver Road, open 9.30am-4.30p, Monday to Friday, online by clicking here or over the telephone on 0871 310 1883.

 The ticket office opens at 10am on Saturday, but we encourage supporters tobuy in advance to avoid long queues on the day of the game.

-Can’t make the game?
-Follow live updates through the official Twitter feed, or listen to audio commentary from Dave Victor on Ozone.
+If you live in the UK but can’t make the game, follow live updates through the official Twitter feed, or listen to audio commentary from Dulcet Dave on Ozone.